Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 - `tests/` - contains the actual Playwright tests which get executed.
 - `pages/` - reusable page classes, following the Page Object Model pattern.
+- `utils/` - utility functions for use in test code.
+Currently this just contains util functions for generating test data.
-- `.github/workflows` - defines a CI workflow that is run when there are pushes to main or a PR to main.
+- `.github/workflows/` - defines a CI workflow that is run when there are pushes to main or a PR to main.
 - `partstrader_tech_test.postman_collection.json` - a Postman collection for manual tests against the APIs.

 ## Additional Details